raj23manj/express-node/README.md

     $ DEBUG=myapp:* npm start

-  - Using nodemon to start
+  - Using nodemon to start <this command detects changes and restarts automatically>
     npm run start:dev

   - To use Sequilize